 Everyone could probably use some moving tips, especially if you are packing up your whole life and headed for a new home.
 You are in good company among the millions of people who have moved their family.
 It can be a stressful time, but the process does not have to be frustrating.
-There are lots of ways to help make your household have a smooth and easy move.
-Learn more about how you can get your life and possessions organized.
+Here's how to get your life and possessions organized for a smooth and easy move.

 Make a List